 How can I vote my shares in person at the meeting?
 Shares held in your name as the stockholder of record may be voted in person at the meeting.
 Shares held beneficially in street name may be voted in person only if you obtain a legal proxy from the broker, trustee or nominee that holds your shares giving you the right to vote the shares at the meeting.
 You should be prepared to present photo identification for admittance.
 Please also note that if you are not a stockholder of record but hold shares through a broker, trustee or nominee, you will need to provide proof of beneficial ownership as of the record date, such as your most recent brokerage account statement, a copy of the voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.
-The meeting will begin promptly at (local time).
-Check-in will begin at Even if you plan to attend the meeting, we recommend that you also complete, sign and date the enclosed proxy card or voting instruction card neturn it promptly in the accompanying postage-paid return envelope in order to ensure that your vote will be counted if you later decide not to, or are unable to, attend the meeting.
-Can I You may change your vote or revoke your proxy at any time prior to the vote at the meeting.
-If you change my are the stockholder of record, you may change your vote by granting a new proxy bearing a later vote or revoke my date, which automatically revokes the earlier proxy, by providing a written notice of revocation to our Corporate Secretary prior to your shares being voted, or by attending the meeting and voting in proxy? person.
+The meeting will begin promptly at 10:00 a.m. (local time).
+Check-in will begin at 9:30 a.m.
+Even if you plan to attend the meeting, we recommend that you also complete, sign and date the enclosed proxy card or voting instruction card and return it promptly in the accompanying postage-paid return envelope in order to ensure that your vote will be counted if you later decide not to, or are unable to, attend the meeting.

+Can I change my vote or revoke my proxy?
+You may change your vote or revoke your proxy at any time prior to the vote at the meeting.
+If you are the stockholder of record, you may change your vote by granting a new proxy bearing a later date, which automatically revokes the earlier proxy, by providing a written notice of revocation to our Corporate Secretary prior to your shares being voted, or by attending the meeting and voting in person.
 Attendance at the meeting will not cause your previously granted proxy to be revoked unless you specifically so request.

+Is my vote confidential?

 If you are a beneficial owner, you may change your vote by submitting a new voting instruction card to your broker, trustee or nominee, or, if you have obtained a legal proxy from your broker, trustee or nominee giving you the right to vote your shares, by attending the meeting and voting in person.
-Is my vote confidential?
 Proxy cards, voting instructions, ballots and voting tabulations that identify individual stockholders are handled in a manner that protects your voting privacy.
 Your vote will not be disclosed, except as required by law to American Stock Transfer and Trust Company, our transfer agent, to allow for the tabulation of votes and certification of the vote, and to facilitate a successful proxy solicitation.
-How are votes counted and Each outstanding share of our common stock entitles the holder to one vote per share on each matter considered at the meeting.
-Stockholders are not entitled to cumulate their votes in the election of directors or with respect to any matter submitted to a vote of the stockholders. what vote is required to approve each item?
-Proposal No. 1 The election of directors requires a plurality of the votes cast for the election of directors and, accordingly, the director nominees receiving the highest number of affirmative "FOR" votes at the meeting will be elected to serve as directors.
-You may vote either "FOR" or "WITHHOLD" your vote for the director nominees.
-A properly executed proxy marked "WITHHOLD" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a quorum.
+Each outstanding share of our common stock entitles the holder to one vote per share on each matter considered at the meeting.
+Stockholders are not entitled to cumulate their votes in the election of directors or with respect to any matter submitted to a vote of the stockholders.